Tetris (film): Plot

 Rogers meets Pajitnov, and they gradually develop a friendship.
 The growing potential of Tetris attracts scrutiny from Valentin Trifonov, a corrupt Communist Party official with KGB connections.
 Trifonov attempts to leverage Tetris as a political and financial asset, threatening Rogers, Pajitnov, and their families.
 Trifonov pressures Belikov into selling Tetris to Mirrorsoft.
 Belikov tells Kevin that Mirrorsoft can have Tetris if they are wired $1 million within a week.
 Belikov then privately talks to Rogers about making his own offer within the week and gives him a separate letter of intent.
 Back in Tokyo, Rogers faces personal strain when his dedication to the Tetris deal causes him to miss his daughter Maya's concert.

 Ordered by Belikov, Pajitnov faxes Mirrorsoft's letter to Rogers at his job, showing that Mirrorsoft failed to obtain Tetris rights on the agreed upon deadline.
 Nintendo tells Rogers of Atari releasing their Tetris version.
 Rogers says Stein and the Maxwells lied and that the letter expired the day before, meaning Atari has zero rights to Tetris.
 He urges Arakawa and Lincoln to finalize the deal in Moscow.
 Stein furiously confronts Kevin for dealing with ELORG behind his back, leading the Maxwells to personally warn Soviet leader Mikhail Gorbachev against selling to capitalist interests.
 Gorbachev dismisses their concerns but orders Trifonov to be monitored.
 ELORG ultimately accepts Nintendo's $5 million offer for console and handheld rights.

-Tensions escalate when Robert Maxwell offers Trifonov a 50% stake in Tetris in exchange for blocking Rogers.
+Robert Maxwell offers Trifonov a 50% stake in Tetris in exchange for blocking Rogers.
 A high-stakes car chase ensues as Trifonov tries to intercept Rogers, Arakawa, and Lincoln en route to the airport.
 Sasha, Rogers's interpreter and a covert KGB agent, intervenes to arrest Trifonov, allowing the trio to escape.
 Rogers returns to Tokyo and reconciles with his family.

 Tetris becomes a global phenomenon following its release on Game Boy and other platforms.
-In his homeland, Pajitnov watches the Singing Revolution and receives a Game Boy with Tetris from Rogers.
+In his homeland, Pajitnov watches the Singing Revolution and receives a Game Boy with Tetris from Rogers, with tickets out of the Soviet Union attached.
 Rogers helps Pajitnov and his family relocate to the US.
 An epilogue reveals Rogers and Pajitnov co-founded The Tetris Company, of which Maya later becomes CEO, and remain friends.